dstreev/hive-utils/text-to-orc/README.md

+# WARNING

+Running the scripts created by this process is a *destructive* process.
+It will create working tables and migrate data from the original tables initially.
+Later scripts will rename the original tables, remove their data directories and move the new table files created to the original files location.

+*BE WARNED* It is HIGHLY advisable to create an HDFS Snapshot of any directories that will be touched by this process, should something not go as planned.
+This snapshot would be one of the only ways to recover data lost by this process.

+*RUN AS* The scripts created by this process, must be run as the owner of the current tables in order to preserve ownership rights.

 ## Summary

 This set of scripts will help build the tables and conversion SQL to migrate from TextFiles to ORC formatted files in Hive.